Easy, Foolproof Rhubarb Pie

 The answer is this double-crust pie, which looks like a showstopper but couldn’t be easier to make.
 It’s delicately sweet and tangy with a ruby, melt-in-your-mouth filling surrounded by a lightly burnished and ultra-crisp crust.
 Here’s how to make it.

-4 Smart Tips for the Easiest Rhubarb Pie
+4 Tips for Making the Best Rhubarb Pie

 The best rhubarb pie is simple — just rhubarb tossed with a little sugar and something to thicken the filling, enveloped in a flaky pie crust.
 But, as you likely know, combining a wet filling with a crisp pie crust can be a tricky task.
 Here are a few important things to know about making rhubarb pie from scratch.